openai/neural-mmo/docs/source/rst/userguide.rst

   - Post installation errors in #support on the `[Discord] <https://discord.gg/BkMmFUC>`_
   - Most compatibility issues with the client and unsupported operating systems can be resolved by opening the project in the Unity Editor
   - If you want full commit history, clone without ``--depth=1`` (including in scripts/setup.sh for the client).
 This flag is only included to cut down on download time
+  - The master branch will always contain the latest stable version.
+Each previous version release is archived in a separate branch.
+Dev branches are not nightly builds and may be flammable.

 CLI
 ###